apache/cassandra-java-driver/manual/core/statements/prepared/README.md

 ```

 You can also bind first, then use setters, which is slightly more explicit.
 Bound statements are
-immutable, so each method returns a new instance; make sure you don't accidentally discard the
+**immutable**, so each method returns a new instance; make sure you don't accidentally discard the
 result:

 ```java